 We have provided the list of low tuition universities in Canada accepting international students.
 The application process and cost of studying are added.

-List of Low Tuition Universities in Canada Accepting Cheap Tuition Fees from International Students
+List of Low Tuition Fee Universities in Canada for International Students

 - University of Saskatchewan

 - University of British Columbia